-Kick-ass women who have changed the world
+Amazing women who have changed the world - CBBC Newsround

 While she was alive, she actually published her books anonymously, so nobody knew her as a writer.
 It is widely accepted that she never got the credit she deserved until after her death.

 Now, just over 200 years since she died, millions of people carry Jane around in their pockets every single day.
-That's because her face is now on the new £10 note as a way of marking just what an enormous impact her work still has today.
+That's because her face was on the £10 note as a way of marking just what an enormous impact her work has centuries later.

 She was born in Florence - which was the inspiration for her name (fun fact!) - into a very wealthy family who frowned upon her entering into the nursing profession.